ramosnvy/ramosnvy/README.md

 - Name: Pedro Ramos
 - Age: 18
 - Living in: Pirassununga, São Paulo, Brazil
-- Stack: PHP, Laravel and SQL
+- Stack: PHP, Laravel and MySQL
 - University: No at the moment... 🤔

 #### Curiosities about me 🖖
 - I tried to be a professional CS GO player.
 - I love otters 🦦♥
-- I'm a big fan of Marvel movies